adamwong246/testeranto/README.md

 - Testeranto can be used to test anything that can be bundled with esbuild.
 - Testeranto connects "features" to "tests".
 This allows the AI to read feature documentation from external systems, like Jira.
 - Testeranto generates test results as a static website that can be easily deployed to GitHub Pages.
-- Testeranto uses esbuild to bundle its tests.
-The result is used to refine the list of files added to the AI's context. **The consequence of this is that you can fit all relevant files, and only the relevant files, into the LLM's context.**
+- Testeranto uses esbuild to analyze dependencies and bundle only the essential files needed for test fixing.
+This context optimization means:
+  - No wasted tokens on irrelevant code
+  - All type signatures and dependencies included
+  - Related documentation automatically linked
+  - Failed tests get priority placement
+- **The result:** Your LLM works with laser focus on exactly what needs fixing

 ## Key Technologies